-One member of the Housing Authority as designated by the Housing Authority for a term of three years.
+One member of the Housing Authority as designated by the Housing Authority for an initial term of two years and thereafter for a term of three years.

-One member of the Open Space and Recreation Planning Committee as designated by the Open Space and Recreation Planning Committee for a term of three years.
+One member of the Open Space and Recreation Planning Committee as designated by the Open Space and Recreation Planning Committee for an initial term of one year and thereafter for a term of three years.

-Two members to be appointed by the Board of Selectmen, each for a term of three years.
+Two members to be appointed by the Board of Selectmen, one member to be appointed for a term of one year and thereafter for a term of three years and one member to be appointed for a term of two years and thereafter for a term of three years.

-Should any of the Commissions, Boards, or Committees who have appointment authority under this Chapter be no longer in existence for whatever reason, the appointment authority for that Commission, Board, Authority, or Committee shall become the responsibility of the Board of Selectmen.
+Should any of the Commissions, Boards, or Committees who have appointment authority under this Chapter be no longer in existence for whatever reason, the appointment authority for that Commission, Board, Council, or Committee shall become the responsibility of the Board of Selectmen.